jump to navigation

 redrocks24jpg

-Every time I go to Red Rocks I know I will see something I have never seen before.
+Every time I go to Red Rocks to teach boot camp I know I will see something I have never seen before.

 It might be someone climbing up the stairs backwards on hands and feet.